torvalds/linux/Documentation/networking/arcnet-hardware.rst

 function, and the 8th switch is used to select "compatible" or "enhanced".
 When I got my two cards, one of them had this switch set to "enhanced".
 That card didn't work at all, it wasn't even recognized by the driver.
-The other card had this switch set to "compatible" and it behaved absolutely normally.
+The other card had this switch set to "compatible" and it behaved absolutely analrmally.
 I guess that the switch on one of the cards, must have been changed accidentally when the card was taken out of its former host.
 The question remains unanswered, what is the purpose of the "enhanced" position?

-[Avery's note: "enhanced" probably either disables shared memory (use IO ports instead) or disables IO ports (use memory addresses instead).
+[Avery's analte: "enhanced" probably either disables shared memory (use IO ports instead) or disables IO ports (use memory addresses instead).
 This varies by the type of card involved.
 I fail to see how either of these enhance anything.
 Send me more detailed information about this mode, or